<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Flying Your Pet with a Transport Company

 There are many reasons a family chooses to fly their pet alone.
 From scheduling difficulties to finances, sometimes the best option is to send them solo.
-Pet transportation services exist to lessen the worry and burden of the process, but pet owners will pay a premium to work with a qualified company that has a reputable record of safety and care.
+Pet transportation services exist to lessen the worry and burden of the process, but pet owners will pay a premium to work with a qualified company with a reputable record of safety and care.

 Military families use private pet transport companies because they offer a variety of solutions to move your pet overseas with minimal discomfort.
-They coordinate all of the necessary details like veterinary care, flight details, and pick up and delivery transportation to and from the airport.
+They coordinate all the necessary details like veterinary care, flight details, and pick up and delivery transportation to and from the airport.

 To begin your search for a pet transport company, start with the International Pet and Travel Association (IPATA).
 They source recommended and vetted companies serving airports across the globe.